Mohammed-Saleh-Ishaq/cpi-calculator/README.md

 1. Enter your **grade points** and **credit hours**.
 2. (Optional) Enter total credits if you want to override.
 3. Click **Calculate CPI** to get instant results.
-4. or, calculate **from percentage** using your percentage and conversion factor
+4. or, calculate **from percentage** using your percentage and conversion factor.